Blue Buffalo Wilderness Rocky Mountain Recipe Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 From here, the list goes on to include a number of other items.

-Next, this recipe includes alfalfa meal.
-Although alfalfa meal is high in plant protein (about 18%) and fiber (25%), this hay-family item is more commonly associated with horse feeds.
+First, we find dehydrated alfalfa pellets.
+Although alfalfa is high in plant protein (about 18%) and fiber (25%), this hay-family item is more commonly associated with horse feeds.

 Even though it contains over 50% protein, this ingredient would be expected to have a lower biological value than meat.